 The second thing to discuss in project charters is the risks.
-This allows us to consider the validity and execution of the project, as well as evaluating its overall value.
+This allows us to consider the validity and execution of the project, as well as evaluate its overall value.

 In this section of your document, you will want to write about 3 things – risks, dependencies, and limitations.

 First, consider the possible risks.
 Are your competitors doing something similar and can beat you to market?
-Can the market change and the outcome of the project become irrelevant?
+Can the market change, and the outcome of the project become irrelevant?
 Is the market stable?
-Think about what risks you run with the specific project and make sure to list them out in this section.
+Think about what risks you run with the specific project, and make sure to list them in this section.

 Second, focus on the dependencies that can affect your project delivery.
-Are you waiting on another project to be finished?
-Are you dependant on particular suppliers?
-Or maybe have to wait for certain contracts to be finalized?
+Are you waiting for another project to be finished?
+Are you dependent on particular suppliers?
+Or maybe we have to wait for certain contracts to be finalized?
 All of these dependencies can greatly affect your project delivery date and thus should be considered in the project charter.